Klementine-Co/Sinemon/README.md

 ## 🤝 Contributing

-Contributors can help refine financial models, expand analytics capabilities, and improve regulatory tooling.
+Contributors can help refine code, financial models, expand analytics capabilities, and improve regulatory tooling.
 All contributions should align with the mission to support ethical, equitable, and cost-effective healthcare delivery.

 ---